Cinque Terre Itinerary for 2 Days: A Perfect Weekend Trip

 On our way to Riamaggiore Castle

-If you are already in the mood to dip your toes in the sea, head down to the beach called Spiaggia di Riomaggiore.
+Then I made my way to dip my toes in the sea and head down to the beach called Spiaggia di Riomaggiore.
 It's the only proper beach in the village, so if you visit during the main season, get ready, there will be more tourists than fish.

 The beach is rocky, with stones being very uncomfortable to lie on.
-My back looked like a book written in Braile—I wonder what story it would have told...
+My back looked like a book written in Braille—I wonder what story it would have told...

 Views from the Via Beccara